-NOTICE OF INITIATION OF A SUNSET REVIEW OF THE ANTI-DUMPING DUTIES ON FRESH OR CHILLED GARLIC ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA
+NOTICE OF INITIATION OF A SUNSET REVIEW OF THE ANTI-DUMPING DUTIES ON POLYETHYLENE TEREPHTHALATE (PET) CLASSIFIABLE UNDER TARIFF SUBHEADING 3907.6 ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA ("PRC")

-In accordance with the provisions in Article 53.1 of the Anti-Dumping Regulations, any definitive anti-dumping duty shall be terminated on a date not later than five years from its imposition, unless the authorities determine, in a review initiated before that date on their own initiative or upon a duly substantiated request made by or on behalf of the domestic industry within a reasonable period of time prior to that date, that the expiry of the duty would be likely to lead to continuation or recurrence of dumping and material injury.
+In accordance with Regulation 53.1 and 53.2 of South Africa's Anti-Dumping Regulations (ADR), any definitive anti-dumping duty shall be terminated on a date not later than five years from its imposition, unless the authorities determine, in a review initiated before that date on their own initiative or upon a duly substantiated request made by or on behalf of the domestic industry within a reasonable period of time prior to the date, such anti-dumping duty shall remain in force until the sunset review has been finalised. that the expiry of the duty would likely to lead to continuation of dumping and material injury.

-On 24 May 2019, the International Trade Administration Commission of South Africa (the Commission) notified the interested parties through Notice No. 284 of 2019 in Government Gazette No. 42474 that unless a substantiated request is made by the SACU industry, indicating that the expiry of the anti-dumping duties on fresh or chilled garlic originating in or imported from the People's Republic of China would likely lead to the continuation or recurrence of dumping and material injury.
-The relevant anti-dumping duties on fresh or chilled garlic originating in or imported from the People's Republic of China will expire on 29 October 2020.
+On 21 June 2024, the Commission through Notice No. 2585 in Government Gazette No. 50840 notified interested parties that unless a substantiated request by or on behalf of the Southern African Customs Union's industry was made before 22 July 2024, indicating that the expiry of the anti-dumping duties on polyethylene terephthalate (PET) originating in or imported from the PRC would likely lead to the continuation of dumping and injury, the anti-dumping duties on PET originating in or imported from the PRC would expire on 18 May 2025.